arthurwhennig/Asterix/docs/README.md

 ## Database Schema

-The application uses PostgreSQL with the following main tables:
+The application uses Firebase with the following main tables:

 - `users` - User accounts and authentication
 - `asteroids` - Asteroid data (real and fictional)